HossamGamalElhelw/fictional-carnival/README.md

 ## About Me 🚀

-I'm a passionate **[Embedded System Engineer & Front-End Developer]** with experience in **[C , Microcontroller 8051 , Arm , Rots , Python , JavaScript , Html , Css , React.js]**.
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
+I'm a passionate **[Embedded System Engineer & Front-End Developer]** with a flair for **[C, Microcontroller 8051, Arm, ROTS, Python, JavaScript, HTML, CSS, React.js]**.
+I thrive on conquering intricate challenges, acquiring new skills, and joining forces with diverse teams to craft ingenious solutions.

 - 🌱 Currently learning: **[Embedded System interfacing]**
 - 🔭 Working on: **[Freelance]**